“¡Es cierto lo que dice su cartelera que definitivamente es El Abogado que Trabaja!”

-What Injuries Are Commonly Associated with Pedestrian Accidents?
+What Injuries Are Commonly Associated with Pedestrian Accidents in Texas?

 Just as motorcyclists are vulnerable and more prone to catastrophic injuries and fatalities in car accidents, pedestrians also lack safety features that can protect them when they’re struck, like seatbelts, helmets, and airbags.
 Because of the amount of force 3,000-pound vehicles carry, especially when they’re speeding, they’re likely to cause brain injuries, spinal cord injuries, broken bones, and even amputations when they collide with pedestrians.

 Even vehicles that aren’t driving fast can break bones and cause paralysis.
 Some pedestrians can be seriously injured when drivers are backing up in parking lots or driveways and fail to see people walking behind them in their mirror or backup cams.
 Additionally, drivers can cause injuries when they’re turning into alleys or onto streets and strike a crossing pedestrian.

 Such painful injuries may require surgery, hospitalization, and lots of medication to treat, all of which can be especially expensive when victims have to miss work or quit their jobs to recuperate.
 It makes sense why pedestrian cases tend to involve higher damages, and why victims can’t afford to not have dedicated legal representation in their time of need.

 Is the Driver Always to Blame for Pedestrian Accidents?